Prisca92/credit-risk-classification/README.md

-Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-1.Write a Credit Risk Analysis Report
-2.Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.

-Report:

-Analysis Overview:
+Credit-Risk Analysis Overview:

 The purpose of this analysis is to create an evaluate a model based on loan risk using a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

-Structure your report by using the report template that Starter_Code.zip includes, ensuring that it contains the following:
-Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.
+I was given the task to first Split the Data into Training and Testing Sets by reading the lending_data.csv data from the Resources folder into a Pandas DataFrame.
+Then creating labels set (y) from the “loan_status” column, I then created the features (X) DataFrame from the remaining columns.

+The following step as to create a Logistic Regression Model with the Original Data.
+I first needed to fit a logistic regression model by using the training data (X_train and y_train).
+Then save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.
+And finally evaluate the model’s performance by generating a confusion matrix and generate a classification report.
+Financial Information:

 The results:

 Machine Learning Model #1:
 Accuracy score = 0.99
 Precision score =